-Whether you are considering a career in HVAC, are already firmly entrenched in the industry, or are a consumer wanting to know more about HVAC before making a purchasing decision, there is always knowledge is always power.
+Whether you are considering a career in HVAC, are already firmly entrenched in the industry, or are a consumer wanting to know more about HVAC before purchasing, HVAC industry statistics are a valuable resource.

-Or, to put it another way, there is strength in numbers and statistical numbers in particular.
-So you should always know what you are getting yourself into, whether you are buying a new AC unit or deciding on a career path.
+To put it another way, there is strength in numbers and statistical numbers in particular.
+So you should always know what you are getting into, whether buying a new AC unit or deciding on a career path.

-To that end, HVAC Webmasters thought we’d dedicate today’s blog post to the most exciting and insightful HVAC industry statistics.
+To that end, HVAC Webmasters dedicates the following blog post to the most exciting and insightful HVAC industry statistics for 2022.

 1) The HVAC Market is Projected to Grow by 6.1%

 Back in 2020, the HVAC market in the United States was estimated to pull in 57 billion dollars.
-In just five years, that number is projected to reach 82.5 billion dollars.
+That number is projected to reach 82.5 billion dollars in just five years.
 That’s a projected industry growth of 6.1%.

 Beyond this immediate growth, experts predict that with the ongoing climate changes, demand for HVAC systems will only continue to grow.
 Such a trend may be of particular interest if you try to decide on a career path with good job security.